 This code applies to all property within North Bend's Downtown Commercial (DC) zone, including structures, land uses, other physical improvements like signs, landscaping, lighting within regulated boundaries outline in this chapter.
 The provisions of this code are activated by "shall" when required; "should" when recommended; and "may" when optional.
-The provisions of this Code, when in conflict, shall take precedence over those of other codes, ordinances, regulations and standards except State and Federal Law.
+The provisions of this Code, when in conflict, shall take precedence over those of other codes, ordinances, regulations and standards except North Bend's Title 14 Environmental Protection, including Chapter 14.12 Floodplain Management, as well as State and Federal Law.
 Capitalized terms used throughout this Code may be defined in the final chapter titled Definitions.
 This section contains regulatory language that is integral to this Code.
 Terms not defined in the Definitions chapter shall be accorded their commonly accepted meanings.
 In the event of conflicts between these definitions and those of other sections of existing Title 18, those of this Code shall take precedence.
 The metrics provided in the standards sections are an integral part of this code.
 However, the diagrams and illustrations that accompany them should be considered guidelines, except for the tables found in Chapter RP of this code, which are legally binding.
 Where in conflict, numerical metrics shall take precedence over graphic metrics.